Student-WangZhengTao/Ryzen-AI-Powered-Conference-Notes/README.md

 By fully leveraging the powerful capabilities of the AMD Ryzen AI processor and the Ryzen AI software platform, our "Ryzen AI-Powered Conference Notes" system can provide users with fast, accurate, and low-power conference recording services, offering a new experience for enterprise office work and collaboration.

-## Getting Started
+## Using System

-To run the demos and examples in this repository, please follow the instructions of README.md in each directory.
+To run the demo in this repository, please follow the instructions of README.md in each directory.

 - [Environment Configuration](transformers)